 - Suppression list management

-You can get started with MailerSend’s Free plan which includes 12,000 emails per month and access to the SMTP, email API and award-winning support.
-If you need to send more emails, additional emails on the Free plan are charged at a rate of $1.00 per 1,000.
+You can get started with MailerSend’s Starter – a free plan which includes 12,000 emails per month and access to the SMTP, email API, and email support.
+If you need to send more, additional emails are charged at a rate of $1.00 per 1,000.

 For a sending volume of 50,000 emails or more, you should upgrade to a Premium plan.
-The pricing starts at $25 for 50,000 emails and 100 SMS.
+The pricing starts at $25 for 50,000 emails, 100 SMS, and 100 email verification credits.
 Additional email pricing starts at $0.90 per 1,000 emails and is charged at decremental rates for higher volume plans.
 The Premium plan includes advanced features such as inbound routing, transactional SMS, live chat suppport, and higher usage limits.

 Elastic Email offers an email marketing platform along with an email delivery engine that can be connected for sending emails via HTTP API or SMTP.